Title: Multivariate conditional transformation models

 Authors: Thomas Kneib - University of Goettingen (Germany) [presenting]

 Abstract: Regression models describing the joint distribution of multivariate response variables conditional on covariate information have become an important aspect of contemporary regression analysis.
-However, a limitation of such models is that they often rely on rather simplistic assumptions, e.g. a constant dependency structure that is not allowed to vary with the covariates.
-We propose a general framework for multivariate conditional transformation models that overcomes such limitations and describes the full joint distribution in simple, interpretable terms.
-Among the particular merits of the framework are that it can be embedded into likelihood-based inference and allows the dependence structure to vary with the covariates.
-In addition, the framework scales beyond bivariate response situations, which were the main focus of earlier investigations.
-We illustrate the application of multivariate conditional transformation models in a trivariate analysis of childhood undernutrition and demonstrate empirically that even complex multivariate data-generating processes can be inferred from observations.
+However, a limitation of such models is that they often rely on rather simplistic assumptions, e.g., a constant dependence structure that is not allowed to vary with the covariates or the restriction to linear dependence between the responses only.
+We propose a general framework for multivariate conditional transformation models that overcomes such limitations and describes the full joint distribution in a tractable and interpretable yet flexible way.
+Among the particular merits of the framework are that it can be embedded into likelihood-based inference (including results on asymptotic normality) and allows the dependence structure to vary with the covariates.
+In addition, the framework scales well beyond bivariate response situations.